dgrnbrg/piplin/articles/deferred-evaluation.md

 ;; => Exception: "{:a true :b baz} does not match schema {:a AnonType[:boolean], :b PiplinEnum[...]}"
 {% endhighlight %}

 In the `bundle`'s definition, you may have noticed the `(anontype :boolean)`.
 This is how to get the type of boolean values, i.e. `true` and `false`.
+Some of the Clojure types don't have any type arguments.
+Since they are types with only a kind, they're constructed with `anontype`. `:boolean` is the most common, but `:keyword` and `:j-int` can be used for Clojure keywords and JVM integers, respectively.

-`bundle`s are constructing by `cast`ing a map to the correct bundle type.
+`bundle`s are constructed by `cast`ing a map to the correct bundle type.
 Due to an issue with aggregate types, `bundle`s must always be constructed via `cast`.
+This is explained below.

 ### Warning about Aggregate types